Fruit Kabobs with Cream Cheese Dip are a delicious snack or dessert with cantaloupe, kiwi, strawberries, blackberries, and blueberries.

 - With a mixer, beat together the cream cheese, powdered sugar, vanilla Greek yogurt, honey, and lemon juice until light and fluffy, about 2-3 minutes.

 - Plate and serve with skewers.
 Best when served cold.

 Another optional way of serving these are on smaller bamboo skewers with individual fruit dip cups!
 Both options are great for parties and you can customize it any way that you would like!

 The fruit skewers will be a little tricky to store.
 I would recommend taking the fruit off the skewers and storing the fruit in the refrigerator for no more than two days.
 Make sure you keep the fruit covered, and not packed too tightly, otherwise the fruit will spoil more quickly.

 The dip can also be refrigerated, but in a separate container for 3-4 days.
 However, it doesn’t freeze very well, so make sure to use it all up soon!

-You can use pretty much any fruit for this skewer that you would like.
-Some popular choices include slices of banana, cantaloupe or honeydew melon, red grapes, watermelon, raspberries, apples, pears, or even chopped mango.
+You can use pretty much any fresh fruit for this skewer that you would like.
+Some popular choices include slices of banana, cantaloupe or honeydew melon, red grapes, green grapes, watermelon, raspberries, apples, pears, or even chopped mango.